noamraph/nix-pills/pills/04-basics-of-language.md

 language](https://nixos.org/manual/nix/stable/expressions/expression-language.html),
 not only a set of tools to manage derivations.
-The `nix repl` syntax is slightly different to Nix syntax when it comes to assigning variables, but it shouldn\'t be confusing so long as you bear it in mind.
+The `nix repl` syntax is slightly different to Nix syntax when it comes to assigning variables, but it shouldn't be confusing so long as you bear it in mind.
 I prefer to start with `nix repl` before cluttering your mind with more complex expressions.